Agent Providers

 - LM Studio — local LLMs loaded in LM Studio’s desktop app, served via LM Studio 0.4.1+‘s native

 /v1/messages.
-Routed through the in-process gateway with an Anthropic-shape pass-through (no translation, just status-code correction on errors). - OpenAI & Codex —
+Routed through the in-process gateway with an Anthropic-shape pass-through (no translation, just status-code correction on errors). - OpenAI —

-Section titled “Enabling the feature”- Open Settings > Experimental and toggle on Alternative Claude Code backends.
+Section titled “Enabling Providers”- Open Settings > Models.

-- Pick a default in Settings > Models > Default backend, or override per session from the chat header.
+- Pick a default in Settings > Models > Default model, or override per session from the chat header.

 At a glance